jkarpen/DataSciDemo/README.rst

 Requirements:

-* This script is intended to work with python 2.7
+* This script is intended to work with Python 2.7
 * A Plotly account and API key

 Here is Plotly's Python API documentation: